 Although Cutter observed that RLUIPA relieved "government-created burdens," id. at 720, this Court has never held that Congress's ability to provide religious accommodations extends only to burdens imposed by the state-burdens derived directly from state action.
 On the contrary, it has repeatedly said that government may "accommodate religion beyond free exercise requirements."
 Cutter, 544 U.S. at 713; accord, Amos, 483 U.S. at 334.
 The employment relationship is heavily regulated, often to protect employees, and Congress can certainly regulate to enable religious minorities to fully participate in the economy.
 Title VII aims at "assuring employment opportunity to all groups in our pluralistic society," while balancing this concern against other interests.
-Caldor, 472 U.S. at 712 (O'Connor, J., concurring); see also Hardison, 432 U.S. at 90-91 (Marshall, J., dissenting) ("If the State doesnot religion ... by excusing religious practitioners from obligations owed the State, I do not see how the State can be said to establish religion by requiring employers to do the same with respect to obligations owed the employer.").
+Caldor, 472 U.S. at 712 (O'Connor, J., concurring); see also Hardison, 432 U.S. at 90-91 (Marshall, J., dissenting) ("If the State does not establish religion ... by excusing religious practitioners from obligations owed the State, I do not see how the State can be said to establish religion by requiring employers to do the same with respect to obligations owed the employer.").

 Indeed, to the extent that the Court's holding in Hardison may have been motivated by the Establishment Clause, it was exactly backward.
-As the concurrence below hinted, Title VII actually furthers Establishment Clause values by ensuring that adherents of small or unusual faiths may "worship ... in their own way, and on their own time," without putting their job at risk, to the same extent as adherents of more familiar faiths that are less often burdened by employers.
-Pet.
-App. at 14a.
+Title VII actually furthers Establishment Clause values by ensuring that adherents of small or unusual faiths may worship without putting their job at risk, to the same extent as adherents of more familiar faiths that are less often burdened by employers.